andromeda/lya/README.md

 removing the arguments that led to calling `configureLya`).

 The second argument, `lya`, is `===` to the `module.exports` set by the main module of `lya`.
-This dependency injection pattern is meant to allow users to create custom launchers quickly.
+This dependency injection pattern lets you create custom launchers quickly.

 ```javascript
 // example.js